VBIndex/py_vb_toolbox/README.md

 1. Searchlight analysis: High level of parallelism.
 Will spawn as many jobs as there are CPUs
-2. Whole brain analysis: Low level of parallelism.
+2. Full brain analysis: Low level of parallelism.
 Will only spawn one job
-3. Region of Interest analysis: Medium level of parallelism.
+3. Region of Interest (ROI) analysis: Medium level of parallelism.
 Will spawn as many jobs as there are ROIs, or number of CPUS, whichever is the lowest.

 Especially for the whole brain analysis, having a well-optimized BLAS